rhwood/WMATAUI.swift/README.md

 - tvOS 14.0 or newer
 - macOS Catalyst 14.0 or newer

-This is not tested on watchOS and needs work to support macOS 11.0 or newer.
+This has not been tested on watchOS and needs work to support macOS 11.0 or newer.